 But, it's usually a good idea to connect with the programming community so you may learn from one another.
 StackOverflow, Reddit, and other internet platforms not only help in finding solutions to code-related difficulties but also in learning the finest coding method from top programmers all over the world.

 Maintain as much activity on these platforms as possible, and don't be afraid to attend events or provide comments on these online platforms.
+Many beginners code in isolation, avoiding feedback from others.
+Join coding communities or forums to share your work and get constructive criticism.
+This will help you improve faster.

 Duplicating someone else's Code